SayYoungMan/ccna/LectureNote.md

 ### OSPF Cost

 - Calculated by `reference bandwidth / interface bandwidth`
-- Default reference bandwidth is 100 mpbs
+- Default reference bandwidth is 100 Mbps
   - You should change this value with `(config-router)# auto-cost reference-bandwidth <number>`
   - Should have same value on all OSPF routers
 - All value less than 1 will be converted to 1